StarvingDogs/PlayLog-PrivacyPolicy/README.md

 # Documents

 - **[Privacy Policy](privacy.md)** - How we handle your data
-- **[Terms of Service](terms.md)** - Terms for using PlayLog
+- **[Terms of Service](terms.md)** - Terms for using Playlog

 ---

-## About PlayLog
+## About Playlog

-PlayLog is an independent game tracking application that helps you manage your gaming backlog.
+Playlog is an independent game tracking application that helps you manage your gaming backlog.

-**PlayLog is not affiliated with any game publishers, developers, or franchises.** All game titles, artwork, and trademarks are property of their respective owners.
+**Playlog is not affiliated with any game publishers, developers, or franchises.** All game titles, artwork, and trademarks are property of their respective owners.

 ---